Mass drive-by shooting on Chicago street corner leaves up to 14 wounded, including 3 kids

 Police Supt.
 David Brown said it was over in about three seconds.

-A gunman or gunmen apparently fired randomly into a crowd gathered on a street corner, Brown said.
+Two gunmen in a dark SUV fired randomly into a crowd gathered on a street corner before speeding off, police said.

 Victims were taken to several hospitals.